Background pattern

 • unusual drowsiness and fatigue

-• sweet or metallic taste in your mouth, or a different odor in your urine or sweat.
+• sweet smell in your breath, a sweet or metallic taste in your mouth, or a different smell in your urine or sweat

-This can occur despite normal blood glucose levels.
-Your doctor must decide whether to temporarily or permanently interrupt your treatment with Xigduo.
+This can occur despite blood glucose levels.
+Your doctor should decide whether to temporarily or permanently interrupt your treatment with Xigduo.

-• Necrotizing fasciitis of the perineum or Fournier's gangrene, a severe infection of the soft tissues of the genitals or the area between the genitals and the anus, seen very rarely.
+• Necrotizing fasciitis of the perineumor Fournier's gangrene, a serious infection of the soft tissues of the genitals or the area between the genitals and the anus, seen very rarely

-Stop taking Xigduo and consult a doctor as soon as possible if you notice any of the following severe or potentially severe side effects:
+Stop taking Xigduo and consult a doctor as soon as possible if you notice any of the following serious or potentially serious adverse effects:

-• Urinary tract infection, occurs frequently (may affect up to 1 in 10 people).
+• Urinary tract infection, which occurs frequently (may affect up to 1 in 10 people)

 • fever and/or chills

-Although it is rare, if you observe blood in your urine, inform your doctor immediately.
+Although it is rare, if you notice blood in your urine, inform your doctor immediately.

-Contact a doctor as soon as possible if you experience any of the following side effects:
+Contact a doctor as soon as possible if you experience any of the following adverse effects:

-• Decreased blood sugar levels (hypoglycemia), observed very frequently (may affect more than 1 in 10 people) – when taking this medicine with a sulfonylurea or other medicines that lower blood sugar levels, such as insulin.
+• Low blood sugar levels (hypoglycemia), which is observed very frequently (may affect more than 1 in 10 people) – when taking this medicine with a sulfonylurea or other medicines that lower blood sugar levels, such as insulin

 • chills, sweating, feeling of great anxiety, rapid heartbeat